Programs in France

 The first step of the application process is to complete the SUNY Plattsburgh study abroad application and submit all additional materials, which include official transcripts, academic references, and a study statement.

 Please note that a student visa is required to study in France.
 In most cases, U.S. citizens may apply online.
 This is a lengthy process and requires an in-person appointment at the appropriate consulate, which is usually in New York City.
-Students should consider visa processing times when applying for a program.
+Students should not delay in applying for a student visa and start the process as soon as they receive their acceptance letters from ESC Rennes.